gusdeboer/wall-paneling-planner/README.md

 ## License

 Free to use and modify for personal projects.
-Add your own license here if you plan to share it publicly.